HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 If the yellowing starts at the very tips or the very base of your plant then it's often a watering problem (normally too much).

-Seeing as the Sago Palm isn't fussy about humidity it's entirely possible you've chosen a very dry spot for your plant.
+Seeing as the Sago Palm isn't fussy about humidity it's possible you've chosen a low humidity area for your plant.
 This may encourage Red Spider Mites which love dry air.
 If you notice sticky webbing check out our Pest Article for tips in getting rid of this pest.

-Whilst they can cope with drought for several weeks, if this goes on for too long some of the leaves will dry up and die off.
+Whilst they can cope with drought for several weeks, if this goes on for too long some of the leaves will dry up and go over.

-Obviously try not to let your plant get to this state, but if it ever does then cut back the truly dead leaves and provide better care going forward.
+Try not to let your plant get to this state, but if it ever does then cut back the truly brown leaves and provide better care going forward.
 Over time new leaves will be produced that will replace those you've removed.

 Sago Palm with dried out and dead looking leaves